 Emma Yates-Badley is Northern Soul’s Deputy Editor.
 She was born and raised in Warwickshire but has lived in Manchester, on and off, for the past decade.
-A keen writer, she has an MA in Creative Writing from Manchester Metropolitan University and is currently working on a non-fiction book about living with OCD.
+A keen writer, she has an MA in Creative Writing from Manchester Metropolitan University and is currently working on a non-fiction book.
 She also writes Northern Soul‘s It’s Not Grim Up North column.

 After the success of 2017’s inaugural Northern Soul Awards, Emma has stepped up her role in the organisation and is now a key member of the Northern Soul events team.
 Her work this year includes helping to spearhead the Northern Soul Awards 2018 and The Proper Northern Food and Drink Festival.

 Nancy Collantine has been a part of Manchester’s creative and communications industry for more than 20 years.

 Co-founding Fido PR in 2002, Nancy has worked with cultural and heritage attractions, independent leisure and hospitality businesses, arts centres, galleries and museums throughout the country until she temporarily moved to Queensland, Australia with her family in 2016.

 Now back in her home city, Nancy divides her time between her visual arts practice and freelance communications projects.